pivotal/docs-tas-adapter/troubleshooting.md

 ### <a id="system-object-types"></a>System Object Types

 There are system objects created/used by Application Service Adapter that can be useful in debugging failures.
 Describing the objects can show error messages in their status fields.
 Whether objects are present can also be useful in determining where in the command process failures have occurred and which logs should be queried for more information.

 For example, if an object in the image build chain is missing, the component in the "Created By" column can be queried for logs to see if any useful error messages are present.
 If no useful logs are found there, identify the previous object in the image build chain and check the logs of the component listed in the "Reconciled By" column to see if there are any error messages.

-Instructions for querying logs can be found for [Application Service Adapter](#application-logs) and [TAP](#tap-logs).
+Instructions for querying logs can be found for [Application Service Adapter](#application-logs) and [Tanzu Application Platform](#tap-logs).

 Some Kubernetes objects exist within a CFOrg or CFSpace namespace.
 To find the corresponding namespace of a CFOrg or CFSpace, you can run: